baiIey/tolerance-analysis/README.md

 * Keeps user data available when the user goes offline
 * Deployed app to Firebase hosting
 * Made  app installable to the home screen of an Android device

+### A brief introduction to Service Worker
+[Service Worker](https://developers.google.com/web/fundamentals/primers/service-worker/) is a type of Web Worker that runs in the background behind a web app, even when the web app that loaded the service worker is not open or running on the user's device.
+It is able to do a lot of things, but most importantly for us, it has two amazing features:

+* It can control how files in a web app are cached.
+* It can make cached files available even when the app is opened while the user is offline.

+*Polymer + Service Worker = 💕*

 ### Building and Running
  You'll need a static web server to preview the files in the public directory as you are working on them.